Skip to main content Skip to navigation

 Call-to-action (CTA)

-A common question in front end developmemt is when to use an anchor (link) and when to use a button.
+A common question in front end developmemt is when to use an anchor link (a href=) and when to use a button.

 Clicking 'Add to cart' performs an action.
 It is unlikely to navigate the user anywhere, so it makes sense to use a button here.